Rokasl/CS408_project/report/source/11_chapter_4.md

 Purpose of the Compiler is to take an expression of the simple, experimental language described above and output a JavaScript working program, array of functions, which could be used by the Abstract Machine.

 Below is a definition of code generation monad.
-It contains a constructor MkCodeGen and deconstructor codeGen.
+It contains a constructor MkCodeGen and a deconstructor codeGen.

 ```haskell